The Last Days on Mars: Plot

 In the 2040s, a Martian research base, Tantalus Base outpost, is established.
 The eight-person crew, which has been stationed there for six months, is only nineteen hours from the completion of their research mission.
 The spacecraft Aurora is inbound from Earth and will collect the team by lander.

 Mars scientist Marko Petrović has found samples that point to life on the planet.
-Without revealing his discovery, he devises a ruse for a last EVA on the surface.
+Without revealing his discovery, he devises a ruse for the final EVA on the surface.
 Crewmate Richard Harrington drives Petrović in a solar-powered rover to the spot where he found the sample.
 After he obtains soil with the biological agent present, Petrović falls into a sinkhole that suddenly opens.

 Captain Charles Brunel and crewmate Lauren Dalby plan to explore the pit to retrieve Petrović's body.
 Dalby remains at the pit but disappears before the team can return with equipment.
 Brunel authorizes Vincent Campbell to explore the pit.
 He finds that a bacterial organism is present in the fissure.
 Dalby and Petrović reappear at the main outpost, but exposure to the organism has altered them into fast, aggressive, feral zombie-like creatures with blackened skin and no trace of their original personalities.
 Harrington dies from a power drill attack by one of the zombies and later revives as one himself.
 The remaining crew hold off the zombies while Brunel and Campbell return.
 Brunel is also fatally injured and reanimates, which provides the crew with new insight into the symptoms: thirst, memory loss and aggression.
 It's also discovered that antibiotics delay the infection.